JPLDN/Games-Programming-Week-2/Tutorial 2_PlayerMovement3D.md

 # Player Movement 3D Unity (First Person) Tutorial
-## In this tutorial, we will be showing how Player Movement is done in a 3d environment in Unity
+## In this tutorial, we will be showing how Player Movement is done in a 3d environment in Unity.
+Note: This Movement Tutorial references the First Person Camera tutorial, so that tutorial should be done first before this movement is done.

 ### Firstly, you want create or open up a scene in Unity 3D.